 Jan Kaplický was a world-renowned Neofuturistic Czech architect who spent a significant part of his life in the United Kingdom.
-He constantly developed and honed his graphic language, perfecting the technique of the cutaway isometric which became his trademark.
+He constantly developed and honed his graphic language, perfecting the cutaway isometric technique, which became his trademark.

 - Architects: Future Systems